Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

 \subsubsection{Composite quantum systems and entanglement}

 In quantum mechanics, we use the tensor product to compose a system out of multiple subsystems, e.g. $\ket{\psi}=\ket{\psi}_A \otimes \ket{\psi}_B$.
-We saw in Sec.~\ref{sec:QFTCS} that in in quantum field theory in curved spacetime, the definition of sub-systems is problematic since the notion of particle number is observer-dependent~\cite{fuentesschuller2005alice,alsing2012observer}.
-We already identified the crucial issues, which are:
+We saw in Sec.~\ref{sec:QFTCS} that in quantum field theory in curved spacetime, the definition of sub-systems is problematic since the notion of particle number is observer-dependent~\cite{fuentesschuller2005alice,alsing2012observer}.
+We have already identified the crucial issues, which are:

 \begin{itemize} \item[(i)] A consequence of the tensor product structure for composite systems in quantum theory is that multi-partite systems can be entangled, which means that entanglement becomes an observer-dependent quantity.
-In the famous EPR paradox, this leads to a violation of causality of locality, i.e.~needs to allow for a faster-than-light effects if the theory is to remain local. \item[(ii)] The notion of entanglement requires the Hilbert space partition to be well defined.
+In the famous EPR paradox, this leads to a violation of causality of locality, i.e.~we need to allow for faster-than-light effects if the theory is to remain local. \item[(ii)] The notion of entanglement requires the Hilbert space partition to be well-defined.
 This is commonly done in terms of particles or modes.
-However, in curved spacetime the notion of particles is ill-defined.
-Generally, different inertial observers in curved space see a different particle content in the field.
-Particles can only be well defined in rare spacetimes in which the metric is globally invariant under spatial translations, or in which spacetime has regions where the metric has this symmetry.
-In most cases it is not possible to define a Hilbert space partition and study entanglement in composite systems. \end{itemize}
+However, in curved spacetime, the notion of particles is ill-defined.
+Generally, different inertial observers in curved space see different particle content in the field.
+Particles can only be well defined in rare spacetimes in which the metric is globally invariant under spatial translations or in which spacetime has regions where the metric has this symmetry.
+In most cases, it is not possible to define a Hilbert space partition and study entanglement in composite systems. \end{itemize}

-These challenges are difficult to address and their resolution should ultimately be determined by experiments.
-In particular, some of these questions can be addressed with the help of massive quantum systems.
+The challenges listed here are all difficult to address, and in many cases their resolution should ultimately be determined by experiments.
 To enable these experiments, we now proceed to review tools and methods used to model such systems in the laboratory.